 In March 2020, the World Health Organization declared COVID-19 a pandemic.
 The result was significant disruptions to businesses, including the closure of non-essential businesses and educational institutions, the imposition of travel restrictions, and a global economic slowdown.
-The impact of the COVID-19 pandemic on the Corporation's financial condition or results of operations has been limited.
-As Federal and Provincial government restrictions put in place to limit the spread of the outbreak are lifted and economic activity begins to increase, the full extent of the impact of the COVID-19 pandemic on operational and financial performance will depend on certain developments, including the potential continued spread or second-wave of the outbreak and its impact on customers, employees, and vendors, all of which are uncertain and cannot be predicted.
+The COVID-19 pandemic is an evolving situation that has caused volatility in capital markets and adversely impacted economic activity and conditions around the world.
+The impact of the COVID-19 pandemic on the Corporation's financial condition or results of operations has been limited to date.
+The full extent of the impact of the COVID-19 pandemic on operational and financial performance will depend on certain developments, including the potential continued spread or second-wave of the outbreak and its impact on customers, employees, and vendors, all of which are uncertain and cannot be predicted.
 The Corporation continues to monitor the status and duration of the COVID-19 pandemic, including consideration of guidance from Federal and Provincial public health authorities.

-During the second quarter of 2020, the Corporation continued to provide safe and reliable electric distribution service to customers, restricted business travel and required all employees and contractors who can remain off-site to continue to do so by working remotely.
+During the third quarter of 2020, the Corporation continued to provide safe and reliable electric distribution service to customers, restricted business travel and allowed all employees and contractors who can remain off-site to continue to do so by working remotely.
 The Corporation assessed its cybersecurity measures and continued to strengthen and protect the Corporation's technological infrastructure from potential malicious attacks as employees continued to work remotely.

-As the Province of Alberta has entered into phase 2 of restarting economic activity, the Corporation has developed a phased approach to gradually re-enter the workplace during the third quarter of 2020, focused on ensuring the safety of employees and continuing to provide safe and reliable electric distribution service to customers.
-While the Corporation's operations and financial performance have the potential to be impacted by the factors discussed above, the Corporation's distribution revenue is expected to be reasonably stable in 2020, as approximately 85% of the Corporation's distribution revenue is derived from fixed or largely fixed billing determinants.
+While the Corporation's financial performance has the potential to be impacted by the COVID-19 pandemic, the Corporation's distribution revenue is expected to be reasonably stable in 2020, as approximately 85% of the Corporation's distribution revenue is derived from fixed or largely fixed billing determinants.